A New Leash on Life – Dog Tales - Rob & Danielle Scheinberg

 Eden could not bear to witness this.
 From a young age she started to help and take care of dogs on the street, fostering and volunteering at rescues.
 It was not as easy as you might think.
 She remembers, “You just go out the door and you see a hundred dogs there, and you just choose which one you want to help” — and each one of those dogs would be starved, both for food and affection.
 Eden’s daily decision about which dog to help was a painful utilitarian thought experiment come to life.
 These kind gestures were simply the beginning of what would become a lifelong pursuit.

 Wanting to do more, and learning that some of their donations were not going directly to the animals themselves, Eden and Scheinberg started Dog Tales.
 With Dog Tales, “It’s not doing it better; it’s doing our own thing and knowing that the money is actually going to the animals,” says Eden.
 This allows them to be safe and secure in the knowledge that all of their time, funds and received donations are going directly to the animals.
-Designed and built by Toronto-based JTF Homes, the luxurious Dog Tales estate plans to grow and expand as the unfortunate need for shelter increases.
+Built by Toronto-based JTF Homes, the luxurious Dog Tales estate plans to grow and expand as the unfortunate need for shelter increases.

 Eden and Scheinberg dedicate their time — no, their entire lives — to helping animals, showing complete altruism.
 Others in their position might live lives of comfort and relaxation.
 But not Eden and Scheinberg.
 While speaking about their work, Eden tries to hold back her emotions.
 “Somebody had to do this job, and we’re making a difference,” she says, her exhaustion showing through.